I have been an avid pet person since childhood. I know how to keep them happy and healthy.

 Skunks (scent bag removed)

 Larger animals require larger spaces and cannot thrive in small areas without places to run and jump, such as a large house and/or back yard.
-Also, some larger animals should be kept outside for their own well being, yours and the animals.
+Some larger animals should be kept outside for their own well being, yours and the animals.
 Be sure to check for suitability for an inside environment before you get the pet.

 Common Large Pets